nyodeco/pind/docs/update.md

 # Update

-* Run the following commands to update btcd, all dependencies, and install it:
+* Run the following commands to update pind, all dependencies, and install it:

 ```bash
 cd $GOPATH/src/github.com/nyodeco/pind